mccorby/SmartKeyboardNgram-Android/README.md

-# SMART KEYBOARD - nGram approach
+# SMART KEYBOARD - n-gram approach

 This app shows how to use an ngram model to allow the user to select words based on the input